Open Access Journal

 Type of Manuscripts

-The journal accepts the following types of articles for publication (all must be original and can not have been published elsewhere):
+The journal accepts the following types of manuscript for publication (all must be original and can not have been published elsewhere):

 • Book Review: a report which offers a critical analysis of a book based on its content and merit.
-Book reviews shall have a maximum length of 2,000 words (the word count limit includes title, abstract, tables, figures, and references list) and may only be submitted upon invitation.
+Book reviews should exceed the maximum length of 3,000 words (additional fees apply if a manuscript exceeds the established length).

 • Commentary: an opinion piece providing a critical evaluation of a published article or topic of interest to the readership of the journal.
 Letters to the Editor and replies should be submitted as Commentaries.
-Commentaries shall have a maximum length of 2,000 words (the word count limit includes title, abstract, tables, figures, and references list).
+Commentaries should not exceed the maximum length of 3,000 words (additional fees apply if a manuscript exceeds the established length).

-• Editorial: an introductory piece submitted by an Academic Editor providing insight into the topic of the thematic issue.
-Editorials shall have a maximum length of 2,000 words (the word count limit includes title, abstract, tables, figures, and references list).
+• Editorial: an introductory piece submitted by an academic editor providing insight into the topic of the thematic issue.
+Editorials should not exceed the maximum length of 3,000 words (additional fees apply if a manuscript exceeds the established length).

 Language